yawekum/Homework/Section7/YawAgyekumSection7HW.md

 SELECT userId, ROUND (SUM(kwhTotal), 2) as 'totalPower' FROM EVCharging
 GROUP BY userId
-ORDER BY  totalPower DESC
+ORDER BY ROUND(SUM( kwhTotal), 2) DESC
 LIMIT 15

 ## Question 3
 ## Using dimfacility and factCharge, write a query to find out which type of facility (GROUP BY) has the most amount of charging stations.
 Return type Facility and name the calculated column numStation.
 Order the result set from highest to lowest number of charging stations.

-SELECT d.typeFacility, COUNT (stationId) as 'num_Station'
+SELECT df.typeFacility, COUNT (stationId) as 'num_Station'
-FROM factCharge f INNER JOIN dimFacility d ON f.facilityID = d.FacilityKey GROUP BY typeFacility
+FROM factCharge fc INNER JOIN dimFacility df ON fc.facilityID = df.FacilityKey GROUP BY df.typeFacility
 ORDER BY num_Station DESC

 ## Question 4